baumgach/baumgach.github.io/_pages/research.md

 predictive algorithms, and to understand the relationship between training data and algorithm performance.
 This will ultimately lead to algorithms that are more useful and easier to certify.
-2. Develop human-in-the-loop techniques, which optimally communicate prediction uncertainty to the operator, and allow them to interact with the algorithm during the prediction and training phase, in a life long learning setting.
+2. Developing methods with the human in mind (i.e. human-in-the-loop techniques), which optimally communicate prediction uncertainty to the operator, and allow them to interact with the algorithm during the prediction and training phase.

 Specific research areas
 ======